-Damian is a Linux sysadmin at heart, with a deep desire to automate systems.
+Damian is a Linux sysadmin at heart, with a deep desire to automate systems and scale platforms.

 Experience in a wide variety of operational, engineering, research and development roles have empowered Damian to design and implement infrastructure solutions that meet business requirements at reduced cost and complexity.